 Of the two shoulder seasons, fall is a better bet on when to come to Niagara Falls.
 September is mostly reminicient of summer, but October is distinctly autumnal.
 The air is crisp and cool in the mornings and evenings, but prime sightseeing hours in the daytime are usually comfortable and sunny.
 Just be aware: November usually falls into the “winter” category unless you get lucky!

 Coming in the fall affords you the chance of seeing fall colors.
 Our hardwood trees blaze up in reds, oranges, and yellows.
 When that contrasts against the blue Niagara River gorge, it’s stunning.
 Most attractions operate normally through mid-October with some reducing hours in the second half of the month.
 Even though they’re open fewer hours, you shouldn’t have trouble fitting it all in: the crowds thin out considerably so you won’t have to wait in line.

 This is a particularly great time to come if you’re more interested in the natural attraction of Niagara Falls versus the commercial tours or activities.
 The later in fall you visit, the lower hotel rates will go, especially if you can time your visit to a weekday.

 Visiting Niagara Falls in Winter

 Winter in Niagara Falls can start as early as November and linger well into April.
 In fact, those bookending months are often the worst because you’ll be doused in freezing rain and wind instead of snow.
 All winter long, you can almost guarantee below-freezing temperatures.
-Snow comes and goes — sometimes you’re bombarded, other times it’s quite manageable — and you’ll definitely need to bundle up.
+Snow comes and goes — sometimes you’re bombarded, but most times it’s quite manageable — and you’ll definitely need to bundle up.

 So why visit Niagara Falls in winter?
 Well, it can be quite beautiful in the snow!
 It’s magical when you get that perfect snowfall framing your view of the cascades.
 When you get cold, you can head indoors for a steamy hot cocoa or a glass of ice wine, a dessert wine that local wineries excel at.